jaguarRiveroCisco/SecureProcessManager/README.md

 ## Overview

 The Process Management Program is a C++ application designed to handle and monitor multiple child processes.
-It leverages threading, inter-process communication (IPC), and synchronization to efficiently manage process creation and lifecycle events.
+It utilizes threading, inter-process communication (IPC), and synchronization to efficiently manage process creation and lifecycle events.

 ## Key Components